Tovorek/Tovorek/README.md

 <h3>About Me 🤖</h3>

-🎓 Master of Science in Information Technology - Information Security, Carnegie Mellon University
+🎓 Master of Science in Information Security, Carnegie Mellon University

 🔭 Specializing in Threat Intelligence, Incident Response, and Digital Forensics.

- 🌱 Nurturing a cybersecurity Threat Intel, weekly update & security learning material repo!
+ 🌱 Security Researcher!

  </div>